supervisely-ecosystem/import-videos-in-sly-format/README.md

 You can upload a directory or an archive.
 If you are uploading an archive, it must contain a single top-level directory.

 Directory name defines project name.
-Subdirectories define dataset names.
+Subdirectories define dataset names.<br>
+ℹ️ You can download the archive with data example [here](https://github.com/supervisely-ecosystem/import-videos-in-sly-format/files/12546490/my_videos_project.zip).<br>

 Project directory example: